We enjoy trying new ham glazes and this juicy Root Beer Glazed Ham is an easy way to put a fun twist on a traditional cola ham glaze.

 Root Beer Ham can be cooked in the oven or crock pot.
 If a slow cooker is used be sure to have one that is large enough for the ham to fit in.
 A portion of the ham may need to be cut off for the slow cooker to seal.
 Slow cookers are very convenient to help keep ham slices warm in the root beer glaze and to serve out of.

-I love making a big ham because it can either feed a lot of people right away, or it can be saved for a variety of excellent leftovers!
-Here are a couple of my favorite recipes to use leftover ham in Farmhouse Ham and Potato Soup and Ham and Alfredo Spaghetti.
+I love making a big ham because it can either feed a lot of people right away, or it makes excellent leftovers!
+Here are a couple of my favorite recipes to use leftover ham in our Ham and Pickle Dip, Ham, Egg & Cheese Casserole and Ham and Alfredo Spaghetti.

 When refrigerating or freezing leftover ham I like to be sure and keep some of the root beer glaze from the pan to add to the containers.
 Using the moisture when reheating a few pieces at a time in a skillet or microwave makes the following meals just as good as the first!